Foot drop after TBI is caused by the inability to lift the foot — a movement known as dorsiflexion. This can make walking difficult.

 The following are a few examples of the different types of foot drop treatments your physical therapist might suggest.

 One of the best ways to treat foot drop is to rewire the brain to control your foot’s dorsiflexion again.

 You can do this by activating neuroplasticity, which allows the brain to form new neural pathways in response to repetitive practice.

-Since foot drop after TBI is a result of lost communication between your brain and foot muscles, practicing enough foot drop exercises will help restore that connection and improve your dorsiflexion.
+Since foot drop after TBI is commonly due to a loss of communication between your brain and foot muscles, practicing foot drop exercises may help restore that connection to improve your dorsiflexion.

 Even just moving your foot a little bit will activate neuroplasticity.
 Some of the best foot drop exercises for brain injury include: